Let’s take a big bite out of the penultimate episode!

 Yay, Level Nine…wonder what kind of sweet shops they’ll find?

 So yeah, the terrifying bit.
 I’m a long time lover of cosmic horror fiction, and this has just the tip of that old Lovecraftian edge to it.
 There is an old saying, “Those which the gods wish to destroy, they first make mad”.
 Now I cannot claim the show is treading those boards, but I think about story’s taboo against divining the gods themselves, the source of divination power.
-I also think about how on the cosmic scale of things we have just enough collective grey matter to organize a great deal of information, but not that much above it, at least not yet.
+I also think about, how on the cosmic scale of things, we have just enough collective grey matter to organize a great deal of information, but not that much above it, at least not yet.
 But pushing our boundaries usually live in stories like this.
 Then I play those twain’s meeting, and that aforementioned edge comes into sight.
-I’m seeing that in this story, tool based divination is seeking organization from the perceived chaos of the cosmos, but it’s at enough of a remove to become what it is, if not outright superstition.
-Chiya is a direct line, the line that shoots right past he boundaries.
+I’m seeing, that in this story, tool based divination as seeking organization from the perceived chaos of the cosmos, but it’s at enough of a remove to become what it is, if not outright superstition.
+Chiya is a direct line, the line that shoots right past the boundaries.
 But let’s not get too Lovecraftian as those hoary old stories are designed to chill the blood with a visit to the stark, mind-numbing depths of Lake Hali, and that is all well and good, but…

 …this story has an onsen episode…See you then!